IGEL-Community/PSIGEL/Docs/Get-UMSDeviceDirectoryAssignment.md

 ```

 ## DESCRIPTION
-Gets information on a profile or master profile assignment of an device directory via API.
+Gets information on a profile or master profile assignment of a device directory via API.

 ## EXAMPLES